estroBiologist/estroBiologist.github.io/_posts/2023-06-06-introducing-comune.md

 to be clear: as a former C++ evangelist, i think Rust is great, and nowadays i use it wherever possible - but i feel it's held back by some of its early design decisions, as well as being unnecessarily complex in places. it does sometimes leave me yearning for the "anything goes" mentality of C++ - even if Rust is significantly more reliable and user-friendly in the long run.

 there've been a lot of attempts to replace C++, but none so far have really grabbed me.
-[Carbon](https://github.com/carbon-language/carbon-lang) doesn't really do it for me; the more i read into it, the more arbitrary its design decisions feel. no disrespect to the people working on it, of course - i'm sure they're far more experienced in the field than i am - but for me, it just doesn't really come together into something i can get excited about.
+[Carbon](https://github.com/carbon-language/carbon-lang) doesn't really do it for me; the more i read into it, the more arbitrary its design decisions feel. no disrespect to the people working on it, of course - heck, i'm sure they're far more experienced in the field than i am - but for me, it just doesn't really come together into something i can get excited about.

 it's a similar story for the other endeavours. maybe it's just me being stubborn (i'm pretty sure Carbon got announced just weeks after i had the initial idea for comune, lol) but i still felt motivated to give it a shot myself.